movement for actors & dancers

 movement for dancers

-A somatic approach is hugely beneficial for dancers, especially those who may have been trained with an “outside in” approach.
-Reconnecting dancers with their own body wisdoms of sensation and visualization, and helping them re-find their inner patterning, offers them an internalized approach to embodying such concepts as balance, grounding, and fluidity.
-In addition, the Laban work offers a dazzling spectrum of dynamic qualities, spatial relationships, and engagement of the whole self.
+A Bartenieff informed somatic approach is hugely beneficial for dancers, especially those who have been trained with an “outside in” approach.
+Reconnecting dancers with sensation and visualization, and helping them connect with their inner patterning, offers them an internalized approach to embodying such concepts as grounding and fluidity.

-My work includes teaching somatic approaches and Laban/Bartenieff based principles and application on teacher training courses, dance training courses and professional development summer schools, and additionally performing in Laban-resource dance films, including Living Architecture: Rudolph Laban & the Geometry of Dance and Mapping Space: Choreographic Resources for Dance Education.
+For Laban-resource dance films, see Living Architecture: Rudolph Laban & the Geometry of Dance and Mapping Space: Choreographic Resources for Dance Education.